A Comparison of Prior Elicitation Aggregation using the Classical Method and SHELF: Comparison of Aggregation Methods

+We consider patients who test positive using the RT at the first time point or after 6 months.
+We test the null hypothesis that the sensitivities of the RT, and the ET at the first time point, are equal.
+If s is the number of patients with a positive result from the RT at the first time point and a negative result from the ET, and r is the number of patients that have a negative RT result at the first time point and a positive ET result, then the test statistic is $\frac{(s - r) ^2}{s + r} \sim \chi^2_1$.

+In order to calculate a sample size using this test, we then need estimates for the value of $r$ and $s$.

+In addition to this, a Bayesian analysis of the trial will also be conducted on the recommendation of the trial's grant reviewers.
+For this, it is planned to calculate the posterior probability of an improvement in diagnosis rate above the MCID, where the MCID is the Minimal Clinically Important Difference, or the improvement the ET would have to offer over the RT in order for clinicians to implement it in their diagnoses.

-The results from the trial are to be analysed using McNemar's test.
-In order to calculate a sample size for this test, estimates of the sensitivities were required.
-In addition to this, a Bayesian analysis will also be conducted, for which a distribution of the probability a patient with MND receives a positive ET result and negative RT result would be required.
-The parameters of interest chosen to be elicited were selected to ensure that they could be used in sample size calculations for both a frequentest test and Bayesian analysis.
+In order to calculate a sample size for the Bayesian analysis, the distribution of the probability a patient with MND receives a positive ET result and negative RT result at the first time point would be required.
+The parameters of interest chosen to be elicited were selected to ensure that they could be used in sample size calculations for both a frequentist test and Bayesian analysis.

 A model was constructed by breaking the population into subgroups according to patient diagnoses.
+The terms of the model are summarised in Table~\ref{tab:terms}.
 For a patient entering the trial, the probability they are positively diagnosed by the RT is denoted by $\eta$.
 For a patient reaching the second time point of the trial, the probability they are then positively diagnosed by the RT is denoted by $\psi$.
 The unconditional probability that a patient will receive a positive RT result after six months is then $(1-\eta) \psi$.
 The probability that a patient does not receive a positive RT diagnosis during the trial will be given by $(1-\eta) (1-\psi)$.

 The patients who received a positive test result from the ET were separated into three groups.
 The probability a patient diagnosed at the start of the trial using the RT will also receive a positive result from the ET is denoted by $\theta_1$.
 The probability a patient not diagnosed until after 6 months by the RT receives a positive ET result is denoted by $\theta_2$.
 The probability a patient who doesn't receive a positive result from the RT at any time point, and receives a positive ET result is denoted by $\theta_3$.